 DSM and the European Chemical Industry Council (CEFIC) have criticised the European Commission's proposals for tackling counterfeit active pharmaceutical ingredients (APIs).

+The Commission's proposals do not overturn the current EU guidance which states the need for suspicion of non-compliance with good distribution practice (GDP) or GMP before an inspection is instigated, much to the chagrin of the respondents.
+DSM and CEFIC believe that inspections must form the backbone of any anti-counterfeiting programme, urging the EU to launch unannounced inspections on plants, based on "risk-based priority".
 This is intended to discourage the EU from inspecting a disproportionate amount of plants from within its borders, which CEFIC believes has "reduced their competitiveness and innovation capacity, and it has led to a loss of jobs and the closure of many efficient EU plants".

 The responses were drafted prior to confirmation of the joint inspections between the FDA and EMEA.
 However, it seems that at best this would only partially alleviate the concerns raised in the two responses.